bitfocus/companion-module-malighting-msc/HELP.md

 *MIDI Schow Control over Ethernet for MA lighting*

 This is an implementation of the MIDI Show Control protocol used by MA lighting.
-While initially developed for the dot2 lineup it also works for grandMA with some slight differences which are documented below.
+While initially developed for the dot2 lineup it also works for grandMA2 with some slight differences which are documented below.

 ## Console/onPC configuration
 You are required to set the MIDI Show Control mode to `Ethernet`, exec to `Exec.Page` and the command format to `All`.